chadramsey/knes/README.md

 ### Versions
 #### [v0.1.0](https://github.com/chadramsey/knes/releases/tag/v0.1.0)
-This is a bare bones release to get the ball rolling for community support.
+This is a bare bones release to get the ball rolling for documentation and community support.
 Features are very limited but should provide enough mapper support for running a number of well-known NTSC-based titles.
 Support for audio remains to be been implemented.
 - NTSC support (PAL to come in a future release)